tristantao/kaggle_survivor/writeup.md

 3. [Data Curation](#data curation)
 4. [Training a Model](#train model)
 5. [Fitting a Model](#predict model)

-TARGET READER: Someone who has gone through 1/3 of stats 133.
-A familiarity with R, but not an extensive knowledge and is looking to learn more in depth application and usage.

 Before beginning, you will need to install R and RStudio.
 It is a useful free application between for data analytics.
 If you already have these, skip to [Data Exploration](#data exploration)